-The Life Science Technician will be working closely with Principal Investigator, Dr. Sui Wang, Assistant Professor of Ophthalmology.
+The Life Science Technician will be working closely with Principal Investigator, Dr. Yang Hu, Assistant Professor of Ophthalmology.

 Very simple animal dissection such as removing a readily accessible organ, preparation before and assistance during surgery, administration of medication and post-surgery care.